Qingdao Shandong, China Travel Guide

 You can ship large purchases.

-Inquire about shipping costs and customs regulations for your home country before doing so.
+Inquire about shipping costs and what you can bring back home before doing so.

 Keep receipts for high-value items.
-China maintains strict export regulations for certain cultural artifacts.
+China maintains strict export regulations in some cultural items.

-For booking activities and experiences, GetYourGuide is a platform where you can find various tours and tickets.
+For booking activities and experiences, GetYourGuide is a platform where it's possible to find various tours and tickets.